U.S. judge approves Volkswagen dealers $1.2 billion settlement

-Toshiba to unveil extent of U.S. nuclear business writedown on February 14

-TOKYO Japan's Toshiba Corp said it will unveil the extent of the writedown on its U.S. nuclear business on Feb.
-14 when it reports its results for the quarter ended Dec.
-31.

-WASHINGTON Volkswagen AG's (VOWG_p.DE) dealers will receive an average of $1.85 million in a $1.2 billion settlement approved by a U.S. judge on Monday over its diesel emissions scandal.
+WASHINGTON (Reuters) - Volkswagen AG's (VOWG_p.DE) dealers will receive an average of $1.85 million in a $1.2 billion settlement approved by a U.S. judge on Monday over its diesel emissions scandal.

 U.S. District Judge Charles Breyer said the 650 U.S. dealers would be paid over 18 months, ruling the settlement "fair, reasonable, and adequate."